theGobindSingh/theGobindSingh/README.md

 ![Gobind Singh](/public/images/forBanner.jpg)

  I enjoy creating things that live on the internet; A developer & geek from India, who loves MCU and Anime.
-I'm currently an intern in Bajaj Finserv Health as a Web Developer.
+I'm currently a Software ( Frontend ) Developer ( SDE1 ) at Bajaj Finserv Health.
 I have previously worked with a startup and a software development company.
 I try my best to pour life into ideas and bring them to the relm of reality.
 In the digital world, knowledge is infinite.
 I wish to keep on learning and practice everyday, but most importantly, I love working with diverse people.

  If you're here to folk my portfolio website and make it your own, please feel free to.
 You can go to [/components/texts.js](https://github.com/theGobindSingh/theGobindSingh/blob/main/components/texts.js) and change stuff according to you ❤️.
  Also, don't forget to give credits to me ( @theGobindSingh ) as well as Brittany ( @bchiang7 ) ;